rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/07_lecture.md

 	- Ans : Comparer
 - Q2) what tool could we use to analyze randomness in different pieces of data such as password reset tokens ?
 	- Ans : Sequencer
+	- randomness : means like in password , how much randomness of that password is strong
 - Q3) which tool can we use to set the scope of our project ?
 	- Ans : target
 - Q4) while only available in the premium versions of Burp Suite, which tool can we use to automatically <br>